ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 The important part is how to create the signature to confirm a transaction.
 More information on this can be found in the [Safe docs](https://docs.gnosis-safe.io/contracts/signatures).

-To make this easier the Safe team provides multiple CLIs ([safe-cli](https://github.com/5afe/safe-cli#safe-cli) and [safe-tasks](https://github.com/5afe/safe-tasks#gnosis-safe-tasks)) and an the [safe-core-sdk](https://github.com/safe-global/safe-core-sdk/tree/main/packages/safe-core-sdk#safe-core-sdk).
+To make this easier the Safe team provides multiple CLIs ([safe-cli](https://github.com/5afe/safe-cli#safe-cli) and [safe-tasks](https://github.com/5afe/safe-tasks#gnosis-safe-tasks)) and the [safe-core-sdk](https://github.com/safe-global/safe-core-sdk/tree/main/packages/safe-core-sdk#safe-core-sdk).

 ### Using Safe Tasks